BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-When it comes to choosing the right locally managed WLAN product platform for your enterprise, four primary factors need to be assessed.
-First and foremost is WLAN performance, which includes wireless throughput speeds, capacity, consistent signal while moving through a WLAN, and self-healing options in the event of component failure.
-Second is security options that ensure end devices and users properly authenticate and access networked resources.
-Third is considering the deployment options that best match your enterprise's specific needs from a physical and logical design standpoint.
-And finally, evaluate ease of management for the different on-premises WLAN solutions.
+First, what kind of wireless LAN (WLAN) performance do you need?
+Take into account wireless throughput speeds, capacity, consistent signal while moving through a WLAN and self-healing options in the event of component failure.
+Second, understand the security options that ensure end devices and users are properly authenticated and can access networked resources.
+Third, evaluate the deployment options that best match the enterprise's specific needs from a physical and logical design standpoint.
+And, finally, determine which on-premises WLAN platforms are easiest to manage.

-Performance is one of the primary reasons an enterprise IT department would choose to deploy a locally controlled WLAN over a cloud-controlled WLAN.
-The most popular locally managed WLAN options commonly out-perform cloud-controlled wireless systems.
-The first reason being that hardware components offer consistently better quality and are more finely tuned by the manufacturer.
-Many vendors develop custom wireless chips and specialized antennas to squeeze out additional performance.
-Second, network administrators have more control to fine-tune an on-premises wireless network from a software perspective.
+Additionally, network administrators have more control to tweak an on-premises wireless network from a software configuration perspective.
 Local WLAN controllers allow administrators to modify even the most sensitive settings.
-Properly configuring local WLAN controllers requires much more skill, but if done right, a WLAN can be configured for optimal performance in virtually any setting.
+Properly configuring on-premises WLAN controllers requires much more skill, but if done right, admins can configure WLANs for optimal performance in virtually any setting.

-When researching on-premises WLAN options, you'll likely run into the term merchant silicon.
-The term is used to describe un-customized microchip components that are standards-based and, therefore, identical no matter which vendor uses them.
+When researching on-premises WLAN options, you will frequently run across the term merchant silicon.
+This describes commodity microchip components that are standards-based and, therefore, identical no matter the vendor.
 Most cloud-controlled products use more merchant components than locally controlled products.
 The focus of cloud-controlled products is more on the ease of management than on performance.

-WLAN vendors place varying amounts of effort into customizing chips and antennas.
-The amount of time and effort needed to create customized components is incredibly high.
-While this results in significant performance gains, it also increases costs.
+WLAN vendors place varying amounts of effort into customizing chips and antennas -- it takes an incredible amount of time to create customized components.
+While this results in significant performance gains and improved wireless stability, it also increases costs.

 WLAN security options

-Some vendors -- namely Cisco, HP and Huawei -- offer a full range of security options that assist in authentication, access control and user/device management.
-Using a single vendor deployment end-to-end typically decreases deployment complexities.
-Additionally, troubleshooting a single-vendor solution is far less time-consuming.
-This is especially true if you use support contracts that include troubleshooting services from the vendor.
+Vendors like Cisco, Aruba and Extreme Networks offer a full range of security options that assist in authentication, access control, and user and device management.
+Using a single-vendor deployment end to end typically decreases complexities.
+Additionally, troubleshooting a single-vendor architecture is far less time-consuming.
+This is especially true with support contracts that include troubleshooting services from the vendor.

-On the other hand, WLAN vendors that don't offer a full suite of security products will tell you that because wireless is standards-based, you use "best of breed" security solutions to implement as you see fit.
-This may be the optimal choice if your enterprise values optimal security over ease of management -- and if you are willing to purchase the absolute best products from multiple vendors.
+On the other hand, WLAN vendors that don't offer a full suite of security products make the case that because wireless is standards-based, the enterprise can select top-of-the-line security products to implement as the enterprise sees fit.
+This may be the optimal choice if the enterprise values increased security over ease of management -- and is willing to purchase the absolute best products from multiple vendors.

-The importance of deployment flexibility for various vendor WLAN solutions depends on the current state of a network.
-If your physical network environment consists of a single building or a group of interconnected buildings on a local campus, deployment flexibility isn't much of a concern.
-But if your enterprise consists of multiple branch offices spanning large geographical regions, flexible deployment options are critical.
+The importance of flexibility in deploying various vendor WLAN platforms depends on the current state of a network.
+If the physical network environment consists of a single building or a group of interconnected buildings on a local campus, deployment flexibility isn't much of a concern.
+But if the enterprise consists of multiple branch offices spanning large geographical regions, flexible deployment options are critical.

 Ease of management

-Because on-premises wireless solutions are inherently more complex to deploy and maintain, it helps to implement a system that is easy to manage.
-When evaluating different WLAN solutions, always consider how your in-house IT staff will manage it in terms of troubleshooting and general maintenance.
+Because on-premises wireless platforms are inherently more complex to deploy and maintain, it helps to implement an easy-to-manage system.
+When evaluating different WLAN products, always consider how the in-house IT staff will manage it in terms of troubleshooting and general maintenance.
 Having fully trained IT staff at every WLAN location is ideal, but it's logistically challenging.
-Most wireless networks are at least partially supported remotely.
-Therefore, it is crucial that IT administrators feel comfortable with the controller's management interface and remote troubleshooting tools.
-Also keep in mind that some vendors require additional management servers (at an additional cost) in order to take advantage of the full spectrum of the WLAN management features they offer.

 Examine the benefits of provider-based vs. premise-based network management.